 - 3 cloves garlic, minced

-- 1 cup + 2 tbsp full-fat coconut milk, divided
+- 1 cup + 2 tablespoons full-fat coconut milk, divided

-- Hit "Saute" on your Instant Pot and add the olive oil to the pot.
-Once the display reads "Hot," add the chopped onion and saute until the onion starts to brown, about 6 minutes, stirring frequently.
+- Hit "Sauté" on your Instant Pot Pressure Cooker and add the olive oil to the pot.
+Once the display reads "Hot," add the chopped onion and sauté until the onion starts to brown, about 6 minutes, stirring frequently.

 - Add the sliced mushrooms, garlic, thyme, sea salt and pepper to the pot and stir fry for another 5 minutes, stirring frequently.

 - Hit cancel on the Instant Pot.
 Add the chicken broth and 1 cup of the coconut milk and stir well to combine.
-Scrape the bottom of the pot clean with a plastic spoon.
+Scrape the bottom of the pot clean with a plastic spoon or spatula (I love my Instant Pot spatula).

 - Close the lid and set the pressure release valve to "Sealing."
 Press the "Pressure Cook" or "Manual" button and set the timer for 5 minutes.